 Before generating a free SSL certificate, you need to bind a custom domain name to your DEAR B2B portal.
 For more information, see Binding a custom domain name to your DEAR B2B Portal.

-NOTE: The instructions in this article assume that you have shell access to an Ubuntu Linux web server.
-If you do not have shell access (or something similar) to your web server, your hosting provider might be able to assist you in generating a SSL certificate for the custom domain name for your DEAR B2B Portal.
+NOTE: The instructions in this article assume that you have a basic understanding of Linux usage/commands and shell access to an Ubuntu Linux web server.
+If you do not have shell access (or something similar) to your web server, your hosting provider might be able to assist you in generating a SSL certificate for the custom domain name of your DEAR B2B Portal.

 To generate a LetsEncrypt SSL certificate, follow the steps below.

 - Log on to your web server from any computer.

 ssh [user]@[server-address] su

 apt-get install software-properties-common add-apt-repository ppa:certbot/certbot apt-get update apt-get install certbot

 - Stop any running instance on the web server.